ddelong/ddelong.github.io/_posts/2004-08-13-calling-all-artists.md

 categories:
   - Site News
 ---
 After continued use of NetNewsWire, one thing has become painfully clear to me.
 I need a logo for my site.
-This isn&#8217;t just for the front page, but so I have a favicon because until I do, my site is going to look second rate.
+This isn't just for the front page, but so I have a favicon because until I do, my site is going to look second rate.

 I have zero artistic talent, nor do I have any idea what would look good for my site.
 I need help.
-I&#8217;m begging.
+I'm begging.
 Any artists or graphic designers interested?
 Leave a comment or send me an email at webmaster [at] godlikenerd [dot] com.